moorepants/learn-multibody-dynamics/simulation.rst

       mat = np.array([[a, b], [c, d]])
       mat

-   But that will almost certainly cause you problems as you move forward.
-The process should always be:
+   which gives a NumPy array containing SymPy symbols.
+But this will almost certainly cause you problems as you move forward.
+The process you should always follow for the purposes of this text is:

    .. jupyter-execute::